fsharp/fsharp.org/use/windows/index.md

 #### F# for Windows 8 Store JavaScript apps (using F# WebSharper)

-* [WebSharper](http://www.websharper.com) can be used to make HTML5 and WinJS web apps written in F#.
+* [WebSharper](http://www.websharper.com) to make HTML5 and WinJS web apps written in F#.
 These can be deployed either as HTML5 web apps or direct to the Windows 8 app store.

 #### Learn F# in the Browser